Wil-B/Library-Tree/README.md

 ### Index view as in screenshot
 Use 2 pane mode.
-- Right panel: set source to panel & follow instructions on pop-up.
+- Right panel: set source to panel & follow instructions on pop-up
 - Left panel: on behaviour tab, tick 'List view (tree)'.
 Use a pattern something like:
 ```
 $cut(%artist%,1)|%artist%|$if2(%album%,εXtra)|[[%discnumber%.]%tracknumber%. ][%track artist% - ]%title%